Skip to main content

 People ask me this question quite often: "Should I be taking certain vitamins and supplements?"
 And the answer is, quite honestly, “It depends.”
 According to the Dietary Guidelines for Americans, you should meet your nutritional needs primarily through diet.
 For some, however, taking certain supplements may be the best way to get nutrients you may be lacking through diet.
 Before you get out your wallet, it’s important to understand the exact impact supplements will have on your body.

 According to Mayo Clinic, whole food is not to be replaced by supplements, as supplements cannot replicate all the health benefits of whole foods.
 For example, fruits and vegetables carry many different nutrients that provide health benefits to the human body.
-So, depending on your diet and current physical state, spending money on supplements may not be necessary.
-Listed below are Mayo Clinic's three main benefits to whole foods vs. supplements:
+Depending on your diet and current physical state, spending money on supplements may not be necessary.

 • Don't eat well or consume less than 1,600 calories a day.